shiyisteez/politics-docs/source/_posts/legislative-control.md

 ---
 title: PACs' Local Influence
 nav_order: 1
 categories:
-  - Frameworks
+  - Political Insights
 ---

 This section will provide more information about the role of PACs in terms of exerting legislative control in a designated region.